link1905/system-design-101/content/docs/system-administration/system-deployment/_index.md

 ```

-However, virtual machine is not good in terms of resource efficiency.
+However, virtual machines are not optimal in terms of resource efficiency.
-Each virtual machine runs its own **full OS**, consuming significant CPU, memory, and storage.
+Each VM runs its own **full operating system**, which consumes considerable CPU, memory, and storage resources.
-Morever, booting a virtual machine requires many setups and takes minutes to complete,
+Moreover, booting a virtual machine involves numerous setup steps and can take several minutes to complete.
-making initializing system components longer (potentially affect [availability]({{< ref "service-cluster#availability" >}}).
+This can prolong the initialization time for system components, potentially affecting [availability]({{< ref "service-cluster#availability" >}}).

-In the next topic,
-we'll learn about a more lightweight option called **Containerization**.
+In the next topic, we will explore a more lightweight option known as **Containerization**.

 ### Multi-tenant

+{{< callout type="info" >}}
-Not really relevant to this topic,
-but I want to explain the term **Multi-tenant** popularly used in cloud platforms.
+While not directly central to this topic, it's useful to explain the term **Multi-tenancy**, which is commonly used in cloud computing platforms.

-In practice,
-we rarely build but depend on a cloud provider for the system's infrastructure.
+{{< /callout >}}

+In practice, organizations often rely on cloud providers for their system infrastructure rather than building it themselves.
-When we rent a whole physical machine and take full control of it,
+When a customer rents an entire physical machine and has full control over it,
-it's called **Single-tenant** or **Dedicated Server**,
+this is known as **Single-tenancy** or a **Dedicated Server**,
-as no one else can touch your server.
+as no other customer can access that server.

 ```d2
 s1: Dedicated Server 1 {